noendscripting/Labdeploy/README.md

 * Custom Script to run Windows Update ( Windows Server 2012 R2 only) on each VM

-* Shutdown scheudle for each VM
+* Shutdown schedule for each VM

 The repository currently can be found at https://github.com/noendscripting/Labdeploy